 It doesn't have to be this way.
 The U.S. has some of the fastest commercially available internet connections in the world, such as Google Fiber, at up to 1Gbps, almost 50 times faster than the U.S. average.
 If just half of homes around the country had access to those kinds of speeds, the U.S. would comfortably be the fastest place on Earth.
 The problem — and the place where other countries have begun to leapfrog the U.S. — is not developing superfast connections, but making those speeds available to more people.

-A bit of history: When President Clinton signed the Telecommunications Act on Feb.
-8, 1996, The New York Times reported that the bill "knocks down regulatory barriers and opens up local telephone, long-distance service, and cable television to new competition."
-For a while, it did.
-By the year 2000 — thanks to common carriage and line-sharing rules carried over from the telephone industry — there were more than 9,000 internet service providers in America.
-That meant very robust competition.
+When President Clinton signed the Telecommunications Act on Feb.
+8, 1996, The New York Times reported that the bill "knocks down regulatory barriers and opens up local telephone, long-distance service and cable television to new competition."
+And for a while, it did.
+By the year 2000, thanks to common carriage rules, according to the U.S. Census, there were more than 9,000 ISPs in America.

-Then the Federal Communications Commission deregulated the broadband market with two game-changing decisions.
+But this competition bonanza wouldn't last long.
+In the early 2000s, the FCC deregulated the broadband market with two key decisions.
 In 2002, it decided not to extend common carrier rules to cable companies.
-And in 2005, the agency dropped the line-sharing rule for DSL service, following massive lobbying from cable and telecom companies.
-This meant that broadband infrastructure did not have to be shared with other broadband companies, allowing infrastructure-owning providers to become large monopolies.
-New entrants to the marketplace often have to dig their own lines.
-By 2005, the number of internet service providers had plummeted to less than 2,500.
+And in 2005, the agency dropped the line sharing rule for DSL service, as well.
+According to the non-profit Media Access Project, both decisions were due to "massive lobbying" from cable and telecom companies.
+By 2005, the number of ISPs pummeled by 74 percent to less than 2,500.
+[Mashable]

 Other countries, such as South Korea, have open access line-sharing rules that require infrastructure to be open to all competitors.
 This has meant a much more competitive marketplace for the consumer.